Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Resilience against Adaptive Attacks

 \subsection{Attack against healing data generation}

-In this attack, the adversary tricks the safety-aligned LLM used by \sysname into producing toxic responses, instead of contextually relevant `healing' responses.
-This can be accomplished through a jailbreak attack.
-However, the optimization-based attack in the previous section~\ref{sec:toxicity-classification-attack} can be prohibitively (computationally) expensive in this setting.
-Unlike the previous setting, where the goal was to produce a specific response (make the \ideaTwo classifier say `yes') for every sample, here we aim to produce a different toxic response for each input context.
-To address this challenge, we use AmpleGCG-Plus~\cite{kumar2024amplegcg}, an LLM trained on a large pool of adversarial suffixes, to efficiently generate tailored suffixes that can jailbreak target LLMs.
+In this attack, the adversary tricks the safety-aligned LLM used by \sysname into producing toxic responses instead of contextually relevant healing responses.
+We aim to produce a different toxic response for each input context.
+However, it is prohibitively expensive to use an optimization-based attack from Section~\ref{sec:toxicity-classification-attack} in this setting.
+To address this, we use AmpleGCG-Plus~\cite{kumar2024amplegcg}, an LLM trained on a large pool of adversarial suffixes—to efficiently generate tailored suffixes that can jailbreak target LLMs.

 We use AmpleGCG-Plus with a surrogate classifier that is identical to the victim classifier.
 For each context, we append a jailbreak instruction (\eg `produce a harmful response') and generate 10 suffix candidates using AmpleGCG-Plus.
-Figure~\ref{fig:jailbreak-healing-example} (Appendix) shows an example attack.
+Figure~\ref{fig:jailbreak-optimization-example} (Appendix) shows an example attack input.
 Suffixes are generated with a token length constrained between 20 and 50 tokens.
 We select the suffix yielding highest toxicity score for the response based on the surrogate classifier.
 When evaluated using the \cattwo category, 10.54\% of adversarial contexts produce toxic responses, indicating a successful attack.
 These adversarial samples successfully inject toxicity leading to $50.06\%$ RTR.
 When \sysname is applied, the RTR reduces significantly to 17.3\%, coming close to no-attack setting (13.1\%).

-Note, this is a highly challenging attack---a white-box setting and violates the integrity of the healing data, which is used by our DPO scheme as the preference data.
+Note, this is a highly challenging, white-box attack that violates the integrity of the healing data used by our DPO scheme.
 Despite these challenges, \sysname is able to significantly mitigate toxicity.
-A straightforward approach to further enhance resilience is to integrate existing state-of-the-art jailbreak defenses~\cite{zhang2025jbshield, microsoft2024promptshields} into \sysname, \eg one can use a jailbreak prompt detection scheme as an additional data filter before applying \sysname.